 NuDesign Product Direction

-NuDesign’s ndCONF Agent Development Studio current release is based on the NETCONF rfc6241 and YANG 1.0 rfc6020 (with YANG 1.1 rfc7950 and YANG Library, rfc8525 upgrades on the roadmap).
-It contains the extensible YANG Datastore Server, with datastore extension providers built and instrumented from the source YANG modules, using NuDesign Studio’s ndCONF Builder.
+NuDesign’s ndCONF Agent Development Studio current release is based on the NETCONF rfc6241 and YANG 1.0 rfc6020 (with NMDA rfc8342, YANG 1.1 rfc7950 and YANG Library, rfc8525 upgrades on the roadmap).
+It contains the extensible YANG Datastore Server, with datastore extension providers built and instrumented from the source YANG modules, using NuDesign Studio’s code generator ndCONF Builder.

 The YANG Datastore Server can be deployed with any combination of NuDesign’s protocol specific Access Agents (NETCONF, CLI, SNMP and / or RESTCONF), providing an OEM device with a well integrated ndCONF Agent for remote configuration and monitoring applications, exposing required multiprotocol interfaces to provisioning and management applications (with future gRPC / gNMI Access Agent enabling telemetry monitoring applications).

 The company also continues evolving its present secure SNMPv3 products for Windows and Linux Servers and embedded devices for use in present server and embedded markets.

 To review and for selection of NuDesign’s YANG based NETConf, SNMP, CLI & RESTCONF development tools please review NETCONF & YANG Development information.